KEY CONCEPT: FIRE AS UNPREVENTABLE DISASTERS

 - Wildfires are natural phenomena in chaparral landscapes throughout Southern California counties, yet fire impacts are worsening with each decade.
 Meanwhile, housing development continues at the wildland-urban interface (WUI).

-- Climate change and other factors may also be increasing fire probability, so policy makers and citizens need to adopt a mentality of fire risk management instead of fire elimination; that is, preparing and managing for fires as you would for earthquakes, floods and other inevitable disasters.
+- Drought and other factors may also be increasing fire probability, so policy makers and citizens need to adopt a mentality of fire risk management instead of fire elimination; that is, preparing and managing for fires as you would for earthquakes, floods and other inevitable disasters.

 - Wildfire spread to housing areas often depend on controllable factors, such as presence of fire-prone landscaping, poor powerline siting and maintenance, and the location/arrangement of housing.